 - Version 1.26 and greater of track have the ability to read a gridded ionospheric delay model.
-The format of this model is expected to match the current IGS global ionospheric models available from cddis.gsfc.nasa.gov in the gps/productions/ionex/<yyyy>/<dd> - Command IONEX_FILE <file name> invokes the features.
-The EX-WL estimates are affected by this model and its inclusion should help ambiguity resolution on long baselines (>100 km).
+The format of this model is expected to match the current IGS global ionospheric models available from ftp.cddis.eosdis.nasa.gov in the gps/products/ionex/<yyyy>/<ddd> directory. - Command IONEX_FILE <file name> invokes the features.
+The EX-WL estimates are affected by this model and its inclusion should help ambiguity resolution on long baselines (> 100 km).